Chronic Cough and Throat Irritation

 Throat Irritation (Chronic Throat Clearing, Pain, Tightness, and/or Hypersensitivity)

-Throat irritation -- including frequent throat clearing, pain, tightness, or a sense that there is a constant lump in your throat -- can also occur when the throat is “stuck” in a pattern of hypersensitivity.
+Throat irritation -- including frequent throat clearing, pain, tightness, or a sense that there is a constant lump or fullness in your throat -- can also occur when the throat is “stuck” in a pattern of hypersensitivity.
 It can be caused by coughing, vocal injury, or muscle tension.
 Sometimes, throat irritation can cause near-constant throat clearing, coughing, hoarseness, or painful swallowing, and it can disrupt daily life.

 Duke Health offers locations throughout the Triangle.
 Find one near you.